Baton Rouge Area Foundation

 • Consider engaging with BRAF's nonprofit support services before applying

-• Highlight your organization's track record and expertise
+• Highlight your organisation's track record and expertise

 Key Takeaways for Grant Writers